chrisfcarroll/TestBase/README.md

 ChangeLog
 ---------
+4.0.7.0 Added TestBase.FakeHttpClient.
+Added Should(predicate,...) as synonym of ShouldHave(predicate,...)
 4.0.6.2 TestBase.Mvc can run controller actions on aspnetcore using controller.WithControllerContext() 4.0.5.2 TestBase.Mvc partially ported to AspNetcore
 4.0.4.0 StreamShoulds